scratchoo/clickbind/README.md

 <input type="text" class="is-a-bachelor" />
 ```

+Here, whether the input has the value "true" or "1", they will be considered as the same, and the [data-click-bind] will have the active class added to it.

 If you have multiple equivalent values, you need to separate them by comma, i.e: `data-equivalent-values="1,yes,ya,ok"`

+### Summary of available data attributes

+`data-click-bind="selector-of-input"` Adding [data-click-bind] to an HTML element will allow you to bind it an input field.

+`data-value="value to fill input with"` when [data-click-bind] element is clicked, the input will take this value.

+`data-active-class="active-class"` when [data-click-bind] is clicked and the input is filled, the active-class will be added to [data-click-bind]

+`data-equivalent-values="value1,value2,value3"` any value here will be considered equivalent to [data-value], for example if you have [data-value="javascript"] and [data-equivalent-values="js,typescript,coffeescript"], whenever the input is filled with one of these values, the related [data-click-bind] will be considered as clicked.

+`data-no-value=""` if set, the connected input will take this value
+when [data-click-bind] is turned off.

+#### MIT license.